Pablit0x/NationExplorer/Privacy Policy.md

 If you have any questions about this Privacy Policy or the use of your username, please contact us at pabloo.noner@gmail.com

-This document was last updated on 18.12.2023
+This document was last updated on 18 December 2023